mikedesu/webcam-ascii/README.md

 ## Vibe Check
 This project was 100% vibe-coded using [aider](https://aider.chat), the AI-powered coding assistant.
 No overthinking, just pure creative flow.
 The code might not be perfect, but it's got ✨vibes✨.

-## License
-MIT License - do whatever you want with it, just keep the vibes positive!